albertwujj/albertwujj.github.io/_posts/2019-10-17-Promising-Rewriting.md

 permalink: /promisingrewriting
 ---

+_Make promises.
+Don't go back._

-One's definition of good and evil are traditionally highly personal properties.
+Your definitions of good and evil are traditionally personal to you.
 Development of individuals' "moral compasses" have long been treated as givens rather than processes that require outside instruction.
 Even children, and in a way especially children, are trusted to know good from evil.

 But the Internet has revealed that good and evil are actually difficult concepts to agree on.
 Possibly counterintuitively, this should not actually come as a surprise, given that the concepts are highly personal.